ls1intum/Artemis/doc/bamboo-bitbucket-jira/BAMBOO_BITBUCKET_JIRA_SETUP.md

 Execute the docker-compose file `atlassian.yml` stored in `src/main/docker` e.g. with `docker-compose -f src/main/docker/atlassian.yml up -d`

+Error Handling:
+It can happen that there is an overload with other docker networks `ERROR: Pool overlaps with other one on this address space`.
+Use the command `docker network prune` to resolve this issue.

 ## Configure Bamboo, Bitbucket and Jira
 By default, the Jira instance is reachable under `localhost:8081`, the Bamboo instance under `localhost:8085` and the Bitbucket instance under `localhost:7990`.